Hosting Manual

 What can I do in SSH?

 Similar in appearance to the Windows DOS prompt, you can type in commands (yes, TYPE in commands – no clicking allowed here) to perform specific functions.
 The most commonly used commands are simple and easy to remember.
-There are several functions that you may wish to perform in telnet, such as untarring (unzipping) files, moving entire directories from one location to another, deleting files or entire directories, etc.
+There are several functions that you may wish to perform, such as untarring (unzipping) files, moving entire directories from one location to another, deleting files or entire directories, etc.

 SSH is CaSe SeNsItIvE!